Fxby16/Spotify-Music-Downloader/README.md

 2. Follow the prompts:
     - **Spotify URL**: Paste any Spotify URL (can be an album, playlist, or track).
-    - **Concurrent Searches**: Enter the number of concurrent searches.
+    - **Concurrent Searches**: If the URL doesn't represent a track, enter the number of concurrent searches.
 (Note: Setting this number too high may cause your PC to crash.)
-    - **Concurrent Downloads**: Enter the number of concurrent downloads.
+    - **Concurrent Downloads**: If the URL doesn't represent a track, enter the number of concurrent downloads.
 (Note: Setting this number too high may cause your PC to crash.)
     - **Output Folder**: Choose the destination folder for the downloaded tracks.

 3. The program will start downloading the tracks.